Skip to content Skip to main navigation Skip to footer

 This Association is organized specially for the following purposes:

-• To encourage, maintain and perpetuate outrigger canoe racing:
+• To encourage, maintain and perpetuate outrigger canoe racing

-• To organize outrigger canoe races in the Pacific Northwest:
+• To organize outrigger canoe races in the Pacific Northwest

-• To set standards of equipment and safety for outrigger canoe races;
+• To set standards of equipment and safety for outrigger canoe races

-• To teach, train, instruct and expose children, men and women in the
+• To teach, train, instruct and expose children, men and women in the ancient culture and history of Hawaiian canoeing

 CONDUCT